-CAUTION: Two gas line installations at the same time are forbidden.
-You are not allowed to open the cover while the machine is running.
+CAUTION: Two gas line installations at the same time are prohibited.
+The access plate to the simple switching means shall not be opened while the heater is in operation.

-Heater is pre-set at factory for propane gas, no changes are required for connecting to propane.
+This appliance can be used with propane or natural gas.
+It is shipped from the factory adjusted for use with propane.
 Only a qualified installer or service technician can perform gas selection and connecting to gas supply.